happyalu/Flite-TTS-Engine-for-Android/README.rst

 -----------------------------
 sudo apt-get install openjdk-8-jdk ant export PATH=/usr/lib/jvm/java-8-openjdk-amd64/bin:$PATH
-#you'll need redo export if you open a new tab or terminal.
+#you'll need redo the export step if you open a new tab or terminal window to do the build.

 Building this App from Source using the Build script
 ====================================================